angrybacon/doomsday-wiki/markdown/articles/2022/01/17/zero-respect.md

 your mana or life total. :card[Wasteland] and :card[Rishadan Port] can be devastating if having to go slow so aggressive mulliganing is advised.
 :card[Kaldra Compleat] is also a house simply because it is the fastest threat that they have.
-I have listed :card[Spirit of the Labrynth] as the main card to respect because post Doomsday it not only slows you down in progressing your pile but also has a feisty attack of 3 which can quickly knock you down.
+I have listed :card[Spirit of the Labyrinth] as the main card to respect because post Doomsday it not only slows you down in progressing your pile but also has a feisty attack of 3 which can quickly knock you down.

 :::row{variant=centered}
 - Ethersworn Canonist
 - Deafening Silence
-- Aether Vial
+- Spirit of the Labyrinth
 :::

 ### Stompy Decks